 5 questions to ask before introducing flexible working arrangements

-Many of your staff are likely to be parents or individuals with caring responsibilities.
-Other employees might have sporting or other interests that they want to devote time to.
+However, the new right leads to other considerations and questions.
+For instance, why would someone ask to work from home?
+Perhaps many of your staff are parents or individuals with caring responsibilities.
+Other employees might have sporting or other interests that they want to devote time to by saving on commuting time.

 One option that might allow you to help employees manage their time better is a flexible working policy.
 Here, we look at five questions to ask before implementing flexible working arrangements in your business.